 Mark Stanton, Ph.D., ABPPProvost

-Mark Stanton, Ph.D., ABPP, is the provost at Azusa Pacific University.
-He served APU previously as founding dean of Behavioral and Applied Health (2006–11), chair of the Department of Graduate Psychology (2000–06), and founding director of the Doctor of Psychology program (1996-2006).
-He identifies himself as a family psychologist, adopting an understanding of human behavior that recognizes the importance of individual, interpersonal, and environmental factors.
-He was the 2005 president of the Society for Family Psychology of the American Psychological Association.
-He is a licensed psychologist in the state of California, board certified in couple and family psychology with the American Board of Professional Psychology (an internationally recognized postdoctoral board covering specialties in psychology).
-Stanton is the 2011–12 president of the American Board of Couple and Family Psychology, a constituent board of the American Board of Professional Psychology.
+Mark Stanton, Ph.D., ABPP, is the provost and a professor of graduate psychology at Azusa Pacific University.
+He served APU previously as founding dean of the School of Behavioral and Applied Sciences (2006–11), chair of the Department of Graduate Psychology (2000–06), and founding director of the APA-accredited Doctor of Psychology program (1996–2006).
+He identifies himself as a couple and family psychologist, adopting an understanding of human behavior that recognizes the importance of individual, interpersonal, and environmental factors.
+He was the 2011–12 president of the American Board of Couple and Family Psychology, a constituent board of the American Board of Professional Psychology, and the 2005 president of the Society for Family Psychology of the American Psychological Association.
+He is a licensed psychologist in the state of California and board certified in couple and family psychology with the American Board of Professional Psychology (an internationally recognized postdoctoral board covering specialties in psychology).
 The Society for Family Psychology recognized him as the Family Psychologist of the Year in 2007.

-Stanton is the author of more than 40 articles, books, and book chapters on the systemic treatment of substance abuse, the epistemology of couple and family psychology, graduate education in family psychology, and personality-guided couple therapy.
-He is the inaugural editor of Couple and Family Psychology: Research & Practice, a peer-reviewed journal published by APA, and previously served as editor of The Family Psychologist (2002–07).
-He is co-author of Specialty Competencies in Couple and Family Psychology and the co-editor of The Wiley-Blackwell Handbook of Family Psychology (with James Bray, 2009), a 54-chapter comprehensive overview of the specialty of family psychology.
+Stanton is the author of more than 45 articles, books, and book chapters on the systemic treatment of substance abuse, competencies in couple and family psychotherapy, the epistemology of couple and family psychology, graduate education in family psychology, and personality-guided couple therapy.
+He was the inaugural editor (2011–14) of Couple & Family Psychology: Research & Practice, a peer-reviewed journal published by APA, and served as editor of The Family Psychologist (2002–07).
+He is co-author (with Robert Welsh) of Specialty Competencies in Couple and Family Psychology (Oxford University Press, 2011) and the co-editor (with James Bray) of The Wiley-Blackwell Handbook of Family Psychology (Wiley-Blackwell, 2009), a 54-chapter comprehensive overview of the specialty of family psychology.

 David E. Bixby, Ed.D.Executive Vice President

-As Azusa Pacific University’s executive vice president, David Bixby, Ed.D., leads the alumni and parent relations, estate planning, marketing, development, and enrollment management teams.
-He serves as a member of the university’s Office of the President, which is responsible for setting and enforcing policy and overall management of the university.
+As Azusa Pacific University’s executive vice president, David Bixby, Ed.D., leads the University Advancement, University Relations, Student Life, and Enrollment Management teams.
+He serves as a member of the Office of the President, which is responsible for setting and enforcing policy and overall management of the university.

 Bixby earned a bachelor’s degree in 1978 and a master’s in 1982, both from APU.
 In 2000, he earned a doctorate in education from Pepperdine University.
 From 1981–84, Bixby served as APU’s dean of admissions, and as the university’s director of development from 1984–85.
 From 1985–91, Bixby served as Fuller Theological Seminary’s director of development, managing a staff of six professionals and additional support staff.
-He currently serves on the boards of Baseline Community Church and Mission Aviation Fellowship.
-He resides in Glendora, California, with his wife, Renee.
-They have four children and one grandchild.
+He serves on the board of Mission Aviation Fellowship and resides in Glendora, California, with his wife, Renee.
+They have four children and seven grandchildren.

-Scott Daniels, Ph.D., brings more than 20 years of ministry in the Church and Christian higher education to his role as dean of APU’s School of Theology.
-In addition, he is currently serving as senior pastor of Pasadena First Church of the Nazarene.
+Scott Daniels, Ph.D., brings more than 20 years of ministry in the Church and Christian higher education to his role as dean of Azusa Pacific Seminary and APU’s School of Theology.
+In addition, he serves as senior pastor of Pasadena First Church of the Nazarene.
 Previously, Daniels served as senior pastor of Richardson Church of the Nazarene in Richardson, Texas, where the Dallas District Church of the Nazarene named him Large Church Pastor of the Year in 2005.
 He became an ordained elder in the Church of the Nazarene in 1991.

 In addition to leading large churches in California and Texas, Daniels has also served as a member of the Board of Trustees for Fuller Theological Seminary and Southern Nazarene University in Bethany, Oklahoma.
 He has a passion for teaching, with 15 years of experience in the classroom, including recently completing a semester as an adjunct professor of practical theology and preaching at APU.